woifes/node-monorepo/README.md

 ## Projects
 * [license-report](/projects/license-report/) - Generate a license report in the other packages and projects
+* [matrix-mqtt-bridge](/projects/matrix-mqtt-bridge/) - Generate a list of rooms and send an receive messages from that room via mqtt
 * [s7mqtt](/projects/s7mqtt/) - Mqtt gateway for devices which use the S7 protocol (RFC1006)

 <p align="right">(<a href="#top">back to top</a>)</p>